 If you want to control what your end user can install, there are two options: the administrator file install and the command-line options.
 Select the administrator file install if your goal is to restrict what your end user can choose from their Visual Studio installer experience.
 Select the command-line parameters if you want to create an initial configuration but allow your end user to choose their own Visual Studio installer experience.

 For more information on the administrator file experience, see How to: Create and Run an Unattended Installation of Visual Studio and How to: Automatically apply product keys when deploying Visual Studio.
-For more information on the command-line controls, see the command-line section of the Installing Visual Studio topic.
+For more information on the command-line controls, see the command-line section of the Install Visual Studio topic.